-No significant changes in the customer base are anticipated.
+Some growth in the number of water withdrawal permits is anticipated.
+No other significant changes in the customer base are anticipated

-With the expansion of the Ground Water Management area on January 1, 2014, the number of permits and DEQ services associated with Ground Water Withdrawal Permits increased.
-Permittees and DEQ services are expected to remain generally stable following the expansion.
+With the expansion of the Ground Water Management area on January 1, 2014, and some recent compliance activities, the number of permits and DEQ services associated with Ground Water Withdrawal Permits are expected to increase.
+The strength of the current economy ha caused some surface water withdrawals to inquire about potential expansions of new sources.
+These pre-application contacts may develop into new VWP permit applications.
+Even during slow economic conditions, permittees and DEQ services are expected to remain stable.